EcholotFisher/nf_2nd_project_aj_kickstarter/README.md

 This will load all the packages listed at the bottom of this README

 ### The Relevant files in this repo are:
-1_Kickstarter_EDA.ipynb : contains our EDA
+* 1_Kickstarter_EDA.ipynb : contains our EDA.
-2_Kickstarter_modelling.ipynb : contains our exploratory modelling
+* 2_Kickstarter_modelling.ipynb : contains our exploratory modelling.
-train.py : script for training a model predict.py : script for predicting values using a test data set feature_engineering.py : library of functions used in train and predicitions environment.yml: includes environment requirements
+* train.py : script for training a model
+* predict.py : script for predicting values using a test data set
+* feature_engineering.py : library of functions used in train and predicitions
+* environment.yml: includes environment requirements

 ### To train the model run the following (in our case data_folder is 'kickstarter/data'):
     python train.py <data_folder>